ivan-guerra/programmador.com/content/posts/2024/cellular-textures.md

 explore the "cellular texture space."
 The end result: some neat looking pictures.

-The complete project source with build instructions, usage, etc. is available on GitHub under [cellular_textures][4].
+The complete project source is available on GitHub under [cellular_textures][4].
+Note, this project has since been rewritten in Rust.
+The Rust version of the program uses a K-D tree for nearest neighbor searches exclusively.
+The performance of the Rust implementation is comparable to that of the original C++ implementation.

 [1]: https://blackpawn.com/texts/cellular/default.html#:~:text=Making%20Cellular%20Textures&text=These%20textures%20are%20all%20based,values%20to%20determine%20a%20color.
 [2]: https://en.wikipedia.org/wiki/K-d_tree